junekyoopark/arduino_hid_joystick/README.md

 Assemble Arduino and USB Host shield.
 This Arduino runs the Tx.
 Just open tx_vkb.ino and flash it to the Arduino.
 The other arduino runs Rx.
 Open rx.ino and flash it to the Arduino.

+and of course do not forget to assemble the APC220 modules.

 Run the serial monitor on the Rx Arduino and you will see joystick values being streamed.

 ## Why?